Top snow depths guaranteed: The world’s snowiest ski resorts

 In which ski resort does the most snow fall worldwide?

-Per se, the Tasman Glacier in the New Zealand Alps is not considered a ski resort.
+The Tasman Glacier in the New Zealand Alps is not considered a ski resort, per se.
 After all, weather experts estimate that at an altitude of 3,000 m and thanks to its proximity to the Pacific Ocean, up to 50 m of new snow fall here on average per year.
 Because of the sheer amount of snow, there are no lifts on the ice giant and only one downhill run, which can only be reached from the air by helicopter or small plane.

 Where is there the most fresh snow in Austria?